Everest Base Camp Helicopter Tour

 Helicopter Flight From Pheriche to Kalapathar

 After immersing yourself in the amazing Pheriche, you’ll have a helicopter flight to Kalapatthar.
-At an altitude of 5644m, Kalapatthar is where you will take some rest by seeing amazing surroundings.
+At an altitude of 5644m, Kalapatthar is where you will rest and enjoy the fantastic surroundings.

 The Kalapatthar View is a place that perfectly represents the beauty of the Himalayas.
 In the presence of these mountains, you’ll feel amazed and deeply connected to the beauty of nature.